Seix Core Bond Wrap

 Industry start date: 1987

-Carlos Catoya is head of investment grade credit research at Seix Investment Advisors, an investment management affiliate of Virtus Investment Partners.
-He is a member of the Seix Investment Policy Group.
+Carlos Catoya is a portfolio manager and head of investment grade credit research at Seix Investment Advisors, an affiliated manager of Virtus Investment Partners, where he focuses on the corporate bond sector.
+He is also a member of the Seix Investment Policy Group.

 Before joining Seix in 2001, Mr. Catoya was a vice president of the global banking energy group at Royal Bank of Canada (RBC), and responsible for rating agency relationships.
 Previously, he was director and group leader of Standard & Poor’s oil and gas corporate ratings team.
 Mr. Catoya was responsible for the ratings of independent oil and gas producers, refiners and marketers, and oilfield service companies.
 In addition, he led the corporate rating team’s input into rating decisions for certain sovereign and selected project finance ratings.
 Prior to joining the rating agency, he was a commercial banker having served in different analytical and lending relationship manager capacities as an officer at Credit Suisse U.S. and First Fidelity (now Wells Fargo).